Uche Ogah: Family life and career

 Ogah is married to Ngozi Sabina Ogah, a financial analyst.
 Ogah spent 10 years in the banking sector.
 He started with his National Youth Service at NAL Bank PLC.
 Thereafter, he took up full employment at All States Trust Bank and spent about two years in the bank before joining Zenith Bank in 1997, where he rose to the position of Assistant General Manager (AGM) before resigning in 2007.

 Philanthropy

 He is said to have electrified villages in Uturu Community, built prototypal houses for the entire community and also constructed a 5,000 capacity auditorium in Abia state University (ABSU) Uturu.

 Politics

-Ogah has contested for the seat of the governor of Abia state, twice, first under the Peoples Democratic Party and the ruling All Progressives Congress.
+Ogah has contested for the seat of the governor of Abia state, thrice, first under the Peoples Democratic Party and the ruling All Progressives Congress.

 Ogah was nominated for ministerial appointment by President Muhammadu Buhari on July 23, 2019 along with 42 other nominees.
 During his senatorial screening on July 24, he narrated his plans on how to work on Nigerian refineries as well as his plans for the Nigerian currency rate.